 - Improve your negotiation skills to earn an exceptional return on investment in special situations

 During this program we will work through a series of conceptual and numeric examples, conducted as group work and discussed in plenary session, enabling you to deepen, and exhibit, your understanding of the fundamental concepts.
-The cases will also enable you to practice the steps in the investment analysis process being taught in this program.
-The process and the conceptual basis for this approach to value investing in distressed situations will be explained and elaborated on Day 1, and the refinement and application of the process will be further illustrated and practised in the case studies and class discussions of the remaining two days.
+These cases will also enable you to practice the steps in investment analysis process being taught in this program.
+The process and the conceptual basis for this approach to value investing in distressed situations will be explained and elaborated on Day 1, and the refinement and application of the process will be further illustrated, and practiced in the case studies and class discussions of the remaining two days.

 - The game theory behind investing and restructuring in distressed situations

-- Estimating where in the capital structure the cash flow and value will cascade
+- Introduction to the process of estimating where in the capital structure the cash flow and value will cascade (aka, estimating the value ‘waterfall’)

 - Identifying the fulcrum security